|MEETING PLACE:||San Juan Inn, Hwy 163 and the San Juan River, Mexican Hat, UT 84531|

 - All meals from lunch on day 1 through lunch on the last day

 - 4 nights catered camping

-- Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall).
+- Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
 Please note: If you rent our gear it will come already packed in one of the two waterproof bags.
 Your remaining gear, therefore, must fit in one

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with insurance requirements

 - 12-ounce insulated Klean Kanteen with Café Lid to use for drinks in camp

 - Eating utensils, cups and plates